Syslog ingestion with ActiveGate

 For more examples, see Syslog via OpenTelemetry Collector

-After your syslog producers start to cast log records, open the latest dynatracesourceotelcollector.*.log file in /var/lib/dynatrace/remotepluginmodule/log/extensions/datasources/otelSyslog.
+After your syslog producers start casting log records, open the latest dynatracesourceotelcollector.*.log file in /var/lib/dynatrace/remotepluginmodule/log/extensions/datasources/otelSyslog.

 [otelSyslog][otelSyslog][37448][err]LogRecord #3